mph-/lcapy/doc/schematics.rst

    :width: 5cm

-Fully differential opamps can be drawn in a similar manner using the fdompamp argument to a VCCS.
+Fully differential opamps can be drawn in a similar manner using the fdopamp argument to a VCCS.
 For example:

 .. literalinclude:: examples/schematics/fdopamp1.sch